-Some light bulbs come with a CRI (Colour Rendering Index) rating.
-This tells you how well a bulb reproduces the colours of the environment around it.
-High CRI bulbs are useful for photography studios, where capturing the natural colour of objects is really important.
-If you’re just buying a bulb for general use in the home, this is likely not something you need to worry too much about.
+Some light bulbs come with a CRi (Colour Rendering Index) rating.
+This tells you how well a light bulb reproduces the colours of the environment around it.
+High CRi light bulbs are useful for photography studios, where capturing the natural colour of objects is really important.
+If you’re just buying a light bulb for general use in the home, this is likely not something you need to worry too much about.

-In the past, LED bulbs have been limited in the type of finish they have.
+In the past, LED light bulbs have been limited in the type of finish they have.
 These days, the opposite is true, and there are a variety of styles to pick from.
-If the bulb is not going to be in view, pick a thermal plastic bulb, which don’t look as stylish as traditional glass bulbs, but are often cheaper.
+If the light bulb is not going to be in view, pick a thermal plastic light bulb, which don’t look as stylish as traditional glass light bulbs, but are often cheaper.

-If the bulb is going to be on show, you can find glass LED light bulbs that mimic the look of traditional incandescent bulbs, right down to the filaments.
-Vintage-effect bulbs can add some retro style to any room.
+If the light bulb is going to be on show, you can find glass LED light bulbs that mimic the look of traditional incandescent light bulbs, right down to the filaments.
+Vintage-effect light bulbs can add some retro style to any room.

-Opal (sometimes called pearl or frosted) finish bulbs will give out a softer, more diffuse light than transparent bulbs.
-These are good if the bulb is going to be exposed, as it will reduce glare.
-It’s not as necessary if the bulb is going to be hidden by a lampshade, as this may soften the light anyway.
+Opal (sometimes called pearl or frosted) finish light bulbs will give out a softer, more diffuse light than transparent light bulbs.
+These are good if the light bulb is going to be exposed, as it will reduce glare.
+It’s not as necessary if the light bulb is going to be hidden by a lampshade, as this may soften the light anyway.